 To make a camping reservation call (800) 397-7795 or go to www.larimercamping.com.

-You can reserve sites no sooner than 180 days and no later than one day before you want to come (for example: If you want to camp on Friday night, you have to make your reservation by Thursday night).
+You can reserve sites no sooner than 180 days and no later than one day before you want to come (for example: If you want to camp on Friday night, you have to make your reservation by Thursday before noon).

 No refunds are given for weather.

 It depends on the specific campground.
 Some campgrounds have trees and some campgrounds are in the open with few trees.
 At Carter Lake, Eagle Campground is in the pines, while South Shore Campground has cottonwoods.
-At Horsetooth Reservoir, the South Bay Campground has few trees except around the tent sites.
+At Horsetooth Reservoir, the South Bay Campground has a few trees.
 Inlet Bay Campground has some trees.
 Flatiron Reservoir has some campsites in the trees and some campsites in the open.
 Hermit Park Open Space has several wooded areas.

 Each campground has "semi-primitive" vault toilets.
+At Horsetooth Reservoir, boat-in sites 1,2,5,6,7,8,9 and 10 all have "semi-primitive" vault toilets nearby.
 Horsetooth South Bay, Horsetooth Inlet Bay, and Eagle Campground at Carter Lake, have flush toilets in the shower houses.

 There is a playground at Eagle Campground at Carter Lake.

 Yes.
 Horsetooth South Bay, Horsetooth Inlet Bay, Eagle Campground at Carter Lake, have their own shower houses.
 They are open for the season through October 31, 6 a.m. to 10 p.m.
 Showers take tokens ($1 per token, minimum 2 tokens) which can be purchased onsite.

 Unless there is a fire ban or fire restrictions, campfires are allowed in the fire rings.
 At boat-in sites, fires must be below the water mark in the designated metal grate.
 Firewood collecting is prohibited in all Larimer County Parks and Open Spaces.
 See Regulations.

 You'll need to bring it with you, or purchase it at a store before you get here.
 The Carter Lake Marina sells firewood.
 There is no wood gathering allowed in any of our parks.
 B.Y.O.W. – Bring Your Own Wood!